 Rocksprings in Edwards County, Texas — The American South (West South Central)

 Location.
-30° 1.006′ N, 100° 12.518′ W. Marker is in Rocksprings, Texas, in Edwards County.
-Marker is at the intersection of West Austin Street and North Sweeten Street, on the right when traveling west on West Austin Street.
+30° 0.711′ N, 100° 12.32′ W. Marker is in Rocksprings, Texas, in Edwards County.
+Marker is on Uvalde Road (State Highway 55), on the right when traveling north.
 Touch for map.
-Marker is at or near this postal address: 200 Austin Street, Rocksprings TX 78880, United States of America.
+Marker is at or near this postal address: 500 Uvalde Road, Rocksprings TX 78880, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on December 1, 2019.
-This page originally submitted on December 1, 2019, by Kayla Harper of Dallas, Texas.
-This page has been viewed 45 times since then and 2 times this year.
-Photos: 1, 2, 3. submitted on December 1, 2019, by Kayla Harper of Dallas, Texas. • J. Makali Bruton was the editor who published this page.
+This page was last revised on December 1, 2020.
+It was originally submitted on November 30, 2020, by Brian Anderson of Kingwood, Texas.
+This page has been viewed 27 times since then.
+Photos: 1, 2. submitted on December 1, 2020, by Brian Anderson of Kingwood, Texas.